“We’ve been obsessed with calories for so long that we’ve forgotten what’s supposed to come with our calories: nutrients.”

 Giving up processed foods and following a real-food paleo diet goes a long way to feeding our bodies for health.
 But we can do even more!
 When we choose foods that are nutrient-dense, anti-inflammatory, detoxifying, immune system regulating, and supportive of digestion at the same time, we are truly embracing food as medicine.
 Thankfully, when it comes to food, there are many excellent choices.
 Here are some of my favorites.
 How many of these do you eat?

 People seem to fall into two camps: sardine lovers or sardine haters.
 If you’re in the second group, let me persuade you to reconsider.
 A key tenet of the paleo diet is shifting the fatty acid balance in our bodies toward health.
 That means eating more omega-3 fatty acids (which reduce inflammation) and less omega-6 fatty acids (which increase inflammation).
 Inflammation is a root cause of all chronic disease.
 One can of sardines provides 2200 mg of Omega-3’s.
 Not only that, sardines are also rich in selenium, vitamin D, and vitamin B12.
 Selenium is essential to our body’s ability to detoxify.
 Vitamin D is an immune system regulator, and Vitamin D deficiency has been correlated with autoimmune disease.
 Vitamin B12 is necessary to DNA synthesis.
 That means it’s vital to every cellular process in our bodies.
 In fact, a B12 deficiency can actually mimic multiple sclerosis.
 Lastly, sardines are also rich in calcium, an important mineral that can be hard to find on a dairy-free diet.
-(Favorite brand: Vital Choice.
+(Favorite brand: Wild Planet.
 Recipe: Superfood Sardine Salad.)

 2. Wild-Caught Salmon